Politics

 A federal high Court in Abuja on Friday granted the bail application of the convener of the #RevolutionNow, Omoyele Sowore.

-During the proceeding, human rights lawyer, Mr. Femi Falana (SAN), had earlier urged the court to grant bail to Mr. Sowore, and his co-defendant, Olawale Bakare, on liberal terms.
+During the proceedings, human rights lawyer, Mr. Femi Falana (SAN), had earlier urged the court to grant bail to Mr. Sowore and his co-defendant, Olawale Bakare, on liberal terms.

 Falana, who is the lead counsel for the two men, contested that charges of treasonable felony instituted against his clients were baseless, saying that their protest “revolution” has no offence.